More contagious COVID-19 variant found in Mecklenburg County

-Over the weekend the N.C.
-Department of Health and Human Services (NCDHHS) announced that the state has seen its first confirmed case of the UK COVID-19 variant, which is more contagious.
+Over the weekend, the N.C.
+Department of Health and Human Services announced that the state has seen its first confirmed case of the UK COVID-19 variant, which is more contagious.

 The NCDHHS announced Saturday, Jan.
-23 in a news release that one patient in the neighboring Mecklenburg County was confirmed to have the COVID-19 B.1.1.7.
+23, in a news release that one patient in Mecklenburg County was confirmed to have the COVID-19 B.1.1.7.
 Variant, known as the UK variant.

 Dr. Katie Passaretti, medical director of infection prevention at Atrium Health, said the variant is known to be more contagious.
 In a Monday press meeting, Passaretti explained the variant’s infection rate.
-She stated that instead of one person infected just two people, that person could infect three or four.
+She said that instead of one person infecting just two people, that person could infect three or four.

 “We are still in the learning stage with the newer variant,” Passaretti said.
 “It does appear that this UK variant is more easily spread from person to person.”

-Since the disease is more contagious, this poses a risk to increase the numbers of people infected and potentially the number of hospitalizations.
+Since the virus is more contagious, this poses a risk to increase the numbers of people infected and potentially the number of hospitalizations.

-The British Prime Minister Boris Johnson stated Jan.
+British Prime Minister Boris Johnson said Jan.
 22 that the UK variant may be linked to a higher degree of morbidity from the virus.
-But the Center for Disease Control has stated that there is no current evidence that it causes more severe illness or increased risk of death.
-A European Centre for Disease Prevention and Control Jan.
+But the Centers for Disease Control and Prevention has stated that there is no current evidence that it causes more severe illness or increased risk of death.
+A European Centre for Disease Prevention and Control's Jan.
 21 risk assessment also stated that the UK variant isn’t showing a higher morbidity rate.

 Mutations in viruses are common.
 Passaretti said the COVID-19 virus has been mutating for months, but some of the newer mutations are showing a higher possibility of contagion.